 - Attend a luau with traditional dances and a pig roast over a spit fire (the most famous are the Old Lahaina Luau and Feast at Lele in Maui)

 - Go snorkeling with sea turtles: Tons of sea turtles can be found in the Hawaiian reefs, most common being the green sea turtle (honus) and hawksbill.
 Some sites you can snorkel right off the beach, while others you’ll need to join a group boat tour.
+We’ve been snorkeling in Maui tons of times, and have seen sea turtles almost every time!

 - Play Golf: There are some world-famous courses on the islands, including Poipu Bay and Puakea on Kauai and Kaanapali and Wailea Golf Club on Maui, although Oahu and The Big Island have some notable courses as well.